tanfiona/CausalNewsCorpus/README.md

 We are currently hosting a shared task, also known as the CASE-2022 Shared Task 3: Event Causality Identification with Causal News Corpus.
 The task is part of the [5th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE 2022)](https://emw.ku.edu.tr/case-2022/).
 All participating teams will be able to publish their system description paper in the workshop proceedings published by ACL.

 Make your submissions at our [Codalab Page](https://codalab.lisn.upsaclay.fr/competitions/2299).
+Apply to participate via the [Participate tab](https://codalab.lisn.upsaclay.fr/competitions/2299#participate).
+Subsequently, email [tan.f@u.nus.edu](tan.f@u.nus.edu) with your (1) Name, (2) Codalab Username, (3) Instituition, and (4) Indicate which subtask you are keen to participate in.
+We will then approve your request and also add you into the mailing list for upcoming announcements. <b>We will only approve Codalab requests that contact us separately via email with the required information.</b>

 <br>